dbodanilo/pyspice-sizer/README.md

     - bandwidth no less than 10 kHz
     - ...

-    Well, it is too much for a salesman (no offence, otherwise he may call himself an analog engineer) who does not know anything about circuits, let alone how to calculate the performance figures of his recommendations.
+    Well, it is too much for a salesman (no offense, otherwise he may call himself an analog engineer) who does not know anything about circuits, let alone how to calculate the performance figures of his recommendations.
 So, we have to tell the optimizer how happy we are with this candidate.
 In convention, however, all optimizers are designed to *minimize* something rather than maximize something, so instead of expressing our happiness, we express our unhappiness, namely the *loss*.

     There are many forms of loss you can choose from, e.g.
     ```python